 What’s New

 Our hands are such a visible part of who we are and how we express ourselves that even losing part of a finger can be traumatizing and cause extreme self-consciousness.
 You may be tired of keeping your injured hand in your pocket or having others stare at you or ask questions.
-One way to restore the natural appearance of your hand is with a silicone prosthesis.
+One way to restore the natural appearance of your hand is with a custom silicone restoration, like the one pictured below.
 These devices are passive so there’s no active grasp, however, we can add positional joints inside the fingers which allow them to be shaped so you can hold a glass or the handle of a briefcase or a grocery bag.

 If you’re missing part of one or more fingers or your thumb and want to regain some of your hand strength and function, check out the full MCP and partial PIP body-powered ‘drivers’ from Naked Prosthetics.
 Catchy name, right?
 The reason they’re called naked is because they don’t have coverings to make them look like human fingers.
 The metal and high-strength plastic that the drivers are made of are meant to look mechanical, while improving the strength and function of your injured hand.
 The prosthesis is activated by flexing the remaining joints of your fingers, thumb and hand.

-Zach, who lives in the Dallas metro area, wears a Naked Prosthetics MCP driver (picture to the right).
+Zach, who lives in the Dallas metro area, wears a Naked Prosthetics MCP driver (picture below).
 “Wearing the prosthesis has given me a lot more confidence, especially at work” he said.
 “Now when I reach out and shake someone's hand, it’s actually a full handshake with a good, firm grip.”

 Mark is a construction superintendent in Pennsylvania who wears his Point Digits prosthesis every day on the job site.
 “I went with this prosthesis because each one of the Point Digits can carry a hundred pounds,” he said.
 “In my line of work, I need to be able to carry large and heavy things like buckets full of tools or five gallon containers of machine oil, stuff like that.”
 You can watch Mark at work in his patient profile video below: